 As you might well expect, motorized blinds come in all shapes and sizes depending on your budget and demands.

 Some of these options can be controlled with voice commands via Alexa and Google Assistant.
-Some tap into Apple's HomeKit platform, while others work with SmartThings and other hubs like the Wink; for some you will find a range of IFTTT (If This, Then That) applets to get more out of them.
+Some tap into Apple's HomeKit platform, while others work with Samsung SmartThings.
+For some you will also find a range of IFTTT (If This, Then That) applets to get more out of them.
 Others, for now, only work with their own smartphone app.

-When picking which technology you'd like, you can opt for Lutron's own remote control, or buy the $80 Caseta Smart Bridge, which offers support for Amazon Alexa, Google Assistant and Apple HomeKit, plus Nest, SmartThings, Wink, IFTTT and more.
+When picking which technology you'd like, you can opt for Lutron's own remote control or connect the blinds directly to Google Assistant.
+Id you want to use a different voice assistant or smart home system, you'll need to buy the $80 Caseta Smart Bridge, which offers support for Amazon Alexa and Apple HomeKit, plus Nest, SmartThings, IFTTT and more.
 No matter what you use to control your smart home devices, there is support for Lutron Serena blinds via this hub.

 Complete Lutron systems can be ordered online and installed yourself if you are looking for a DIY project, although we found the installation process might be too demanding for casual DIYers.
 If you need help installing, then we suggest contacting a local professional.